AvlWx2014/bowser/README.md

   --help   Show this message and exit.

 Commands:
-  watch  Watch subdirectories of the given directory and upload them once...
+  watch  Watch DIR (recursively) and upload trees marked as ready.
 ```

 #### bowser watch